-13 Note that continued implementation occurring in SFY 2026 is not reflected in the visual.
+&lt;sup>14 Note that currently anticipated continued implementation occurring in SFY 2026 is not reflected in the visual.

 A preliminary requirements assessment for the recommendations included in this report yields a breakdown of three tiers or levels of complexity: High, Medium, and Low.
 Each complexity tier also reflects a level of risk.
 This tiering does not reflect a prioritization of recommendations, but rather an initial grouping of them in advance of conducting a more thorough and detailed planning process.